emiraleph/TwitchAdUBlockOrigin/README.md

 ## Installation

-1. Open the 'twitchAduBlockOrigin.js' file on GitHub.
+1. Open the `twitchAduBlockOrigin.js` file on GitHub.
-2. Click the "Raw" button.
+2. Click the `Raw` button.
 3. Copy the link from the new window displaying the code.
 4. Open your browser and access the uBlock Origin settings.
 5. Go to the advanced configuration section.
-6. Ensure that the "I am an advanced user" option is enabled.
+6. Ensure that the `I am an advanced user` option is enabled.
 7. Click the configuration button.
-8. Locate the 'userResourcesLocation' key, which is set to "unset" by default.
+8. Locate the `userResourcesLocation` key, which is set to `unset` by default.
-9. Replace 'unset' with the link to the copied code.
+9. Replace `unset` with the link to the copied code.
 10. Save the changes.

 Once these steps are completed, the ad blocker for Twitch will be installed in your browser and ready to use.